 There’s nothing lonelier—and more frustrating—than waking up in the middle of the night.
 It’s too early to start your day, too late to repeat your bedtime routine, too liminal a time to do anything but stare at the ceiling and contemplate life.
 If this sounds familiar, you can take solace in the fact that you aren’t alone.
 Waking up at 3 a.m. (or 2:45, 3:30, or whatever constitutes “middle of the night” for you) is a common phenomenon—and it should be pretty easy to make sure it doesn’t happen too often.

 “Why do I keep waking up at 3 am?” you Google with bleary eyes.
 Here, we answer.

 The Nessie Tip:

 3 a.m. is a great song.
 It’s not a great time to be awake.
 If you’re up in the middle of the night, put your phone or laptop away and take a few deep breaths.
 Count to four while breathing in, hold your breath for seven seconds, and count to eight while breathing out.
 This technique can calm anxiety and help you fall asleep again.
 If you’re still up after 20 minutes in the dark, get up and do a relaxing activity before getting back in bed.
+To dig deeper into intentional breathing for stress relief, consider these breathwork apps.
 Either way, stop looking at your screen—this article will still be here in the morning.